eganscha/sakura-notes-public/README.md

     (The certificates are self-signed, you will receive a warning about establishing an insecure connection).

-7. **To terminate the application press Ctrl + C in the minikube tunnel terminal and proceed to step 8.:**
+7. **[If using ingress as a Load-Balancer] - Press Ctrl + C in the minikube tunnel terminal and proceed to step 8.:**

     This will ensure that the minikube tunnel terminates correctly.